Academics at St. Mary Catholic Elementary Schools

 - Enrichment Program: in addition to our rich curriculum, a large variety of after-school and summer courses are available.
 (More Information)

 - Move to the Groove: an award-winning program that was started as part of the system’s health and wellness initiative.
-All students, faculty and staff gather in the school gymnasium each morning for a little fun and exercise through choreographed moves set to energetic music.
+Students, faculty and staff gather in the school gymnasium regularly for a little fun and exercise through choreographed moves set to energetic music.
 (More Information)

 - Project Lead The Way: a STEM-based program for student education in science, technology, engineering and math.
 (More Information)